Aplastic anemia occurs when your bone marrow doesn’t make enough red and white blood cells, and platelets.

 What causes aplastic anemia?

 Aplastic anemia has many causes.
 Sometimes it occurs for no known reason.
 Other causes are linked to a past illness or disorder.
 Risk factors may include:

 History of certain infectious diseases, such as hepatitis, HIV, Epstein-Barr virus, or CMV)

 History of taking certain medicines, such as antibiotics and anticonvulsants

 Exposure to certain toxins, such as heavy metals

 History of an autoimmune disease, such as lupus

 Who is at risk for aplastic anemia?

 Aplastic anemia can occur at any age.
-But it is more common among teens, young adults, and older adults.
-Your risk increases if you:?
+But it's more common among teens, young adults, and older adults.
+Your risk increases if you: